Start a Project

 However, it wasn’t completely correct because it represented a symptom and result, rather than a cause.
 Data may be exposed because of cryptographic failure, which happens frequently.

-The confidentiality of data in transit and at rest is compromised by this type of failure.
 It generally includes authentication parameters like usernames and passwords, as well as personally identifiable information (PII) and other sensitive data.

 How does it break?